Van Hilleary: 2006 Senate campaign

-Hilleary was a candidate for the United States Senate seat then held by Senate Majority Leader Bill Frist, who did not run for re-election, fulfilling his promise to not to serve more than two terms when first elected in 1994.
+Hilleary was a candidate for the United States Senate seat then held by Senate Majority Leader Bill Frist, who did not run for re-election, fulfilling his promise not to serve more than two terms when first elected in 1994.

 Despite over 80% name recognition, Hilleary placed a distant third with a mere 17% of the vote in the primary, behind fellow former Congressman Ed Bryant, who received 34% and the winner, former Chattanooga mayor Bob Corker, who won with a 48% plurality.
 Surprisingly, Hilleary lost 13 of the 22 counties in his old district.
 Hilleary endorsed Corker for the general election.

 Consultant

 Shortly after the November 2004 election, Hilleary moved his family to Murfreesboro, just outside Nashville.
 He now lives there primarily on weekends and through the week was employed as a consultant in Washington, D.C. until December 2018.

 According to a disclosure of personal finances from 2004 and part of 2005, as required by his 2006 Senate candidacy, Hilleary made $300,000 in salary in 2004 from Washington lobbying firm Sonnenschein Nath & Rosenthal, and more than $150,000 in salary from the firm through August 12, 2005.

 One of his clients was the Lumbee Indian Tribe of North Carolina, which was seeking federal status from Congress and $77 million in funding for education, health care and economic development that would come with recognition.
 The tribe was recognized in 1956, but was not awarded the same monetary benefits given to other American Indian groups.
 Another client was Pennsylvania House Speaker John M. Perzel.
 Other clients listed by Hilleary included the American Academy of Ophthalmology, the American Association of Diabetes Educators, the American Association of State Highway and Transportation Officials, Balfour Ventures, Federal-Mogul Corporation, L-3 Communications, SMS Holdings Corp. and VPI Technologies.